awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 1. Create a subnet\.
 Select the Local Zone when you create the subnet\.
 For more information, see [Creating a subnet in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the *Amazon VPC User Guide*\.

-1. Launch an instance, and select the subnet you created in the Local Zone\.
+1. Launch an instance, and select the subnet that you created in the Local Zone\.
 For more information, see [Launch your instance](LaunchingAndUsingInstances.md)\.

 ## Wavelength Zones<a name="concepts-wavelength-zones"></a>